Wint3rmute/baczek.me/content/now.md

 Went to the
 [Ambientalny](https://www.ambientalny.pl/) festival.
 Glad to see many people interested in the genre.
-Saw Hainbach live :) after the concert he invited everyone interested to take a look at his setup and ask questions about it, super nice!
+Saw [Hainbach](https://www.hainbachmusik.com/) live :) after the concert he invited everyone interested to take a look at his setup and ask questions about it, super nice!

-TODO: Find out about this amazing
-Krzysztof guy who was playing with Hainbach.
+TODO: Find out about this amazing Krzysztof guy who was making absolutely stunning live visuals to Hainbach's music.

 >Listening:
 >